cryptomator/docs/docs/sanitizer/setup.md

 # Download

-And here's the link to [download the Sanitizer jar file](https://github.com/cryptomator/sanitizer/releases){: rel="external"}.
+And here's the link to [download the Sanitizer JAR file](https://github.com/cryptomator/sanitizer/releases){: rel="external"}.